School of Dance

 Dance for Young Children (DYC) (Ages 3 Through 1st Grade)

 DYC attempts to expand the child’s understanding of how his/her body moves in space, to encourage the child’s development of basic movement skills, to provide him/her with a positive self-image in movement, and to broaden his/her understanding of dance as an art form - communicating through body movement.
 Children in DYC classes experience movement, music and creative expression.
 They build confidence and a sense of achievement while mastering fundamental skills and the basics of dance.
 Completion of the DYC program prepares young dancers for more advanced Ballet, Jazz, Tap and Modern dance classes.
-A performance opportunity at the Cookeville Performing Arts Center is offered for the Dance for Young Children students in May of 2018.
+A performance opportunity at the Cookeville Performing Arts Center is offered for the Dance for Young Children students in May.

 Technique Classes are offered for ages 7 years through adult in the areas of classical ballet, modern, and jazz/hip hop.
 Technique classes are designed to enhance student growth and development by: